 I agree that we should always maintain some skepticism about categorization.
 We should always be open to the possibility that our belief in a similarity can be falsified.
 However, this does not eliminate the similarities in our perception that led to the original incorrect conclusion.
 Survivor players aren’t just randomly grabbing objects in the jungle and believing that they’re immunity idols.
 (Although considering how badly some fake idols have been made, this might as well have been the case.)
 Players believe the fake idols are real because they share similarities with real idols, such as having a printed note that once came with a real idol, or being carved in a shape resembling a real idol.
 “Similar” is not equivalent to “same”.

 There are some people who take the extreme opposite viewpoint from Victoria and claim that nothing is unique.
-In Ecclesiastes, probably the most philosophical book in the Old Testament, the Preacher says: “The thing that hath been, it is that which shall be; and that which is done, is that which shall be done; and there is no new thing under the sun.”
+In Ecclesiastes, probably the most philosophical book in the Old Testament, the Preacher says “there is no new thing under the sun.”
 He was saying that everything which occurs has already occurred before in some form.
 This is sometimes given as a justification for pessimism.
 Similar to its effect on Victoria, it can paralyze people, because it can lead them to feel that nothing will ever really change so all actions are essentially pointless.
 (Ecclesiastes proposes faith in God as the cure for this.)